convergedmachine/convergedmachine/README.md

 ## 🔬 Converged Machine: Machine Learning Research Zone
 - I'm **Mehmet Can Yavuz, PhD** and welcome to my machine learning research space! 🎯
-- 🔭 I’m currently working at UCSF.
+- 🔭 I’m currently working at Işık University, İstanbul.

 ## 🛠️ About This Repository